LORNE I. RANDA partner

 Working with clients in both Alberta and Saskatchewan, Lorne assists public bodies, including municipalities, school boards, and health organizations, on access to information and protection of privacy matters under both Alberta’s Freedom of Information and Protection of Privacy Act (FOIP Act) and Saskatchewan’s Local Authority Freedom of Information and Protection of Privacy Act (LAFOIP Act).
 He also works with companies and other organizations on privacy-related issues under Alberta’ Personal Information Protection Act (PIPA) and the federal Personal Information Protection and Electronic Documents Act (PIPEDA).

 Municipal law is another one of his major practice areas, with a focus on planning and development issues.
 This includes development agreements, offsite levies, cost contributions and other infrastructure cost recovery mechanisms, subdivision approvals, and development permits.

-Lorne also works in health information, and assists another partner in expropriation matters.
+Lorne also works in health information, and assists municipal clients with expropriation matters.
 Additionally, he has worked with clients in the utilities and telecommunications fields.

 Lorne thinks the team approach at Brownlee provides an additional value-added service to its clients.